 We launched new “DS” series VMs which include support for attaching Premium Storage Data Disks.
 These VMs leverage a new sophisticated caching capability which enables extremely low latency for read operations.
 In order to use Premium Storage, you must use these new “DS” VMs.
 The pricing and billing for the DS sizes are the same as D-series.

 With the release of Linux Integration Services v4.0 we have enabled support for even more Linux flavors.
-Please refer to Premium Storage Overview
+Please refer to Premium Storage Overview for specifics.

 Preview users automatically transition to GA users at service GA.
 No additional action is required by Preview customers.
 Customer VMs, Data Disks and Premium Storage accounts will continue to function normally.